quaiyyumfaisal/RET-Diffusion-through-Trade/Primary_Datasets/Bilateral_Trade_Datasets_ITC/Readme.md

-This folder contains primary data of the bilateral trade datasets, sourced from ITC Trade Map.
+This folder contains primary data on bilateral trade for countries with names starting from A to K, sourced from the ITC Trade Map.

 In this folder, the separate primary datasets of the bilateral trade among countries can be found in two parts for both export and import.